Danishpan/MoviesGallery/README.md

 # MoviesGallery
-This application is created using Kinopoisk app as a reference and uses CocoaPods, Viper and MovieDB API
+This application is created using Kinopoisk app as a reference and uses CocoaPods, Viper and MovieDB API to search and display information about movies.